Derrick Pouliot: 2013–14

-Pouliot returned to the WHL for the 2013–14 WHL season, allowing him to make the Canadian WJC roster before embarking on his professional career.
+Pouliot returned to the WHL for the 2013–14 WHL season, allowing him to compete for the Canadian WJC roster at the 2014 World Junior Ice Hockey Championships in Malmö, Sweden, and the WHL Finals, before embarking on his professional career.

+In Malmö, they lost the Bronze Final 1-2 to Russia, after losing to Silver Medalists Finland 1-5 in the Semis.
+Canada led Group "A" in the preliminary rounds with three wins, and a shoot-out loss.
+He assisted on two of the 3 game winning-goals, against Slovakia and USA.

+The Winterhawks were second-place in the WHL Western Conference, trailing leaders Kelowna Rockets by 5 points (113-118), and exceeded Eastern leaders Edmonton Oil Kings and Calgary Hitmen by 10 points.
+In the playoffs, he shone on the scoreboard, placing third in the league (five Winterhawks led playoff scoring) with 5 goals and league-leading 27 assists.
+He was a WHL Western Division First team all star, and won the Bill Hunter Memorial Trophy as WHL's top Defenceman, and the Canadian Hockey League Defenceman of the Year.

+Unfortunately, the Winterhawks couldn't defend their WHL Championship losing the WHL Finals in seven games, to the 2014 Memorial Cup champion Oil Kings.

 Professional

 Pittsburgh Penguins

 On October 21, 2014, Pouliot was assigned to the Wilkes-Barre/Scranton Penguins of the AHL by the Pittsburgh Penguins.
 On December 20, 2014, during a rash of injuries to the Penguins defencemen, Pouliot was recalled for the first time in his career and subsequently made his NHL debut, also scoring his first NHL goal on his first shot against Roberto Luongo of the Florida Panthers.
+For having appeared in 2 playoff games for the Penguins in 2016, he qualified to have his name engraved on the Stanley Cup as member of the 2016 champion Pittsburgh Penguins.

 Vancouver Canucks

 On October 3, 2017, Pouliot was traded to the Vancouver Canucks in exchange for Andrey Pedan and a 2018 fourth-round pick.
 He scored his first goal with the Canucks on November 22, scoring the game-winner in a 5–2 road win over his former team, the Pittsburgh Penguins.
 On March 29, 2018, after scoring his fifth career goal in a 2–1 Canucks victory over the Edmonton Oilers, Pouliot set an NHL record for most goals scored from the start of a career, with all of them being game-winning goals.
 Pouliot further extended this with a sixth game-winning goal against the Colorado Avalanche on November 2, 2018.
 On June 26, the Canucks re-signed Pouliot to a one-year, $1.1 million contract.

 On May 8, 2019, it was announced the Canucks would not offer impending restricted free agent Pouliot a qualifying offer which was formalised on June 25, 2019.
 He was released as a free agent, ending his two-season tenure in Vancouver.